Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

         ssh-keygen

 15. Clone this repository.
-This contains the necessary .py files required to build your cluster components like load balancers & VM instances.
+This contains the necessary .py files required to build the cluster components like load balancers & VM instances.

         git clone https://github.com/Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI.git